 Ms. Quintanilla keeps a regular activity as a music educator, as well as live and recording artist both with her own projects and as special guest.

 Maria's debut duo album Distance Chemistry with virtuoso pianist Renato Diz was well received by crossover lovers of jazz and contemporary music.
 Unbound by style or instrumental limitations their debut album was built entirely upon improvised arrangements of songs that marked their musical growth during their formative years.
 Masterpieces like "Strange Fruit" and "Calling You" are rediscovered, deconstructed, and rebuilt with singular twists.
 Their original composition "Conversation II" was made into a short film under the same title and directed by Pedro Marnoto.

-Ms. Quintanilla released her second album as a co-leader alongside her collaborator Renato Diz and Taiwanese percussionist Sayun Chang.
-Together, their debut album Breathing Taiwan, is a unique blend of compositions that tell the compelling stories of Taiwanese tribe traditions.
+Ms. Quintanilla released her second album as a co-leader alongside her collaborator Renato Diz and Taiwanese multi-percussionist Sayun Chang.
+Together they recorded an album entitled Breathing Taiwan.
+This music is a unique blend of compositions that tell the compelling stories of Taiwanese tribes and traditions.

 Maria graduated Summa Cum Laude with a Master Degree from State University of New York Purchase, and represented Ella Fitzgerald at several performances with Purchase Jazz Orchestra under the baton of Grammy-Award winning Todd Coolman and Jon Faddis at the legendaries Dizzy's Club Coca-Cola and Blue Note NY.